Willie169/Android-Non-Root/README.md

 * Access the system clipboard from shell scripts.
 * List contacts from the system contact list.

-Besides installing this app an additional package is required to install inside **Termux**:
+Besides installing this app an additional package is required to install inside Termux:

 ```
 apt install termux-api
 ```